Redirected (film): Plot

 Michael wakes up in a hotel, without a slightest idea where he is.
 He leaves the hotel and attempts to go home, only to learn that few people speak English and he is in Lithuania.
 He returns to the room, where he finds the money that Johnny hid inside a toilet cistern.
 Meanwhile, his friends are at a club where they got drunk and danced with women.
 Johnny leaves with a woman.
 Before he can have sex with her, a man knocks him out with a baseball bat.
 Michael leaves the hotel and takes a taxi to the airport with the money.
 The taxi driver pulls into an alley where Michael is attacked by another man.
 Michael is able to escape, but the men find the money, ending in the taxi driver being shot and the other man leaving with the money.

 Michael returns to the hotel only to find Golden Pole and his crew in his room.
 Before they can get answers out of Michael, the local police pick Michael up to question him about the whereabouts of his friends.
 While talking to the police chief, another police man comes in, who turns out to be the man who attacked Michael in the alley and who currently has the money.
 After leaving the police station, Michael runs away but is chased by the police officer.
 Before he can be caught, Michael is hit by an ambulance and is knocked out.

 Meanwhile, Johnny wakes up alone in an empty apartment naked and chained to a radiator.
 After a horny Catholic priest and hooker discover him, John escapes still naked and chained to the radiator.
-The woman from the previous night sees him and chases him.
+The woman from the previous night is seen by Johnny and is chased.
 She attacks him in the upper floor of a dilapidated building and they fall through the floor, both being knocked unconscious.

 Michael wakes up in a hole with the two paramedics from the ambulance throwing dirt on him.
 He successfully attacks them and has one of them drive him back to the police station to follow the corrupt police officer.
 Michael forces officer to drive him back to his house, where the money is stashed.
 He finds Johnny's drivers license, but before he can say anything, another man shows up and knocks him out.
 They drive him to a desolate place and point guns at him.
 Bullets are heard, but it is implied that the men, not Michael, are killed.